 Comment: This superhero may SOUND run of the mill, but there’s just something about the name “London” plus the great font for the letter “L” on his forehead that makes him more appealing to me than other “regular guys in a costume” heroes.

 On top of that, there’s the wartime morale appeal, especially with his Blitz-referencing catch-phrase “London can take it!”
+For my review of London’s first 10 adventures click HERE.
 Continue reading